Product Information Workflow: How to Streamline for E-commerce

 Understanding Product Information Workflow

-The main issue in the Reddit exchange is the proper workflow for creating products for online selling.
-The best way to unpack this issue is to begin by understanding the basics: product information workflow.
+The main issue in the Reddit exchange is the proper workflow for creating items for online selling.
+The best way to unpack this issue is to begin by understanding the basics: product data workflow.

 What is product information workflow?

-Product information workflow is the series of steps involved in collecting, managing, enriching, and distributing product data across various channels and platforms.
-It encompasses all the processes that ensure product information is accurate, consistent, and up-to-date, from the initial creation to its final presentation to customers.
+Product information workflow is the series of steps in a data lifecycle involved in collecting, managing, enriching, and distributing data across various channels and platforms.
+It encompasses all the business processes that ensure information is accurate, consistent, and up-to-date, from the initial data collection to its final presentation to customers.

 - Data enrichment: Collected product data is cleansed, standardized, categorized, translated, and enhanced with additional attributes, tags, and metadata to meet business requirements.